hammertux/slab/slab_allocator.md

 The basic idea of a buddy allocator is fairly simple.
 Physical memory is broken up into large chunks of memory where each chunk is a _"page order"_ (i.e., $2^n * PAGE\_SIZE$).
 Whenever a block of memory needs to be allocated and the size of it is not available, one big chunk is halved continuously, until a chunk of the correct size is found.
 At this point, of the two halves, also known as __buddies__, one will be used to satisfy the allocation request, and the other will remain free.
 At a later stage, if and when that memory is free'd, the two buddies (if both free) will coalesce forming a larger chunk of free memory.

 _Note: Linux uses a buddy allocator for each memory zone.
 You are not necessarily expected to understand the notion of a memory zone.
-Generally speaking there will be DMA and DMA32 zones, highmem zone and a Normal zone and other zones (e.g., Zone Movable).
+Generally speaking there will be DMA and DMA32 zones, highmem zone and a Normal zone and other zones (e.g., Zone Movable)._

-The buddy allocator keeps track of free areas via an array "queues" of type `struct free_area` which keeps track of the free chunks (in reality we are talking about page frames --> `struct page`).
+The buddy allocator keeps track of free areas via an array of "queues" of type `struct free_area` which keeps track of the free chunks (in reality we are talking about page frames --> `struct page`).
 It goes from 0 (min order) to 10 (MAX\_ORDER - 1).

 ```c
 struct free_area {